luchev/uni-data-structures-and-algorithms-2019/Notes.md

 3. Splitting the array in 2 every time gives us $log(n)$ levels.
 4. On each level we have $\mathcal{O}(n)$ for the merging operation.

-Honorable mention - Ford–Johnson aka Merge-insertion sort.
+Honorable mention - Ford–Johnson aka.
+Merge-insertion sort.
 Cool idea, but not practical enough.

-Important algorithm: Timsort - Absolute beast. https://github.com/tvanslyke/timsort-cpp
+Important algorithm: Timsort - Absolute beast with $\mathcal{O}(nlogn)$ worst case and $\mathcal{O}(n)$ best case.
+Implementation can be found here: https://github.com/tvanslyke/timsort-cpp

 ![](https://i.imgur.com/obZrU8h.png)